-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

 “My strengths in college were defense and rebounding and I know how to position myself to get rebounds and block out,” Montgomery said.
 “It was such an honor to have my name called.
 I think I’ve put a lot of hard work and dedication into becoming the player I am today.”

-The WVU women’s basketball threw Montgomery a draft party, and she watched the draft unfold from the team’s theater room in Morgantown, W.Va. surrounded by her teammates and family.
+The WVU women’s basketball threw Montgomery a draft party, and she watched the draft unfold from the team’s theater room in Morgantown, W.Va., surrounded by her teammates and family.

 “I have not been to Seattle, but I know you guys have a great fanbase there and the fans are very supportive of women’s basketball,” Montgomery said.
 “I’m excited to get out there.
 It’ll be great to play with some of their veterans who’ll be able to teach me more about the game of basketball.”